Applying For Trust Sponsorship

 - ensuring that the study has obtained ethical approval where required

-- ensuring arrangements are in place for the monitoring and reporting or research
+- ensuring arrangements are in place for the monitoring and reporting of research

 - ensuring the research team have access to resources and support to deliver the research as proposed

-For staff employed by York Teaching Hospital NHS Foundation Trust it is possible to apply for the Trust to Sponsor your study.
+For staff employed by York and Scarborough Teaching Hospitals NHS Foundation Trust it is possible to apply for the Trust to sponsor your study.
 The exception to this is where staff are undertaking educational projects.
 In these situations it is the academic institution that is expected to sponsor the study.

 Sponsorship applications in the Trust follow one of three processes: The R&D Unit will have advised which will apply for your proposed study.

 Each process is described in detail in the SOP found on this page: SOPs - Management of Trust Sponsored Studies